money-on-chain/RDOC-Contract/hardhat/dependencies/mocV2Imports/README.md

 Moc V2 specif contracts are defined on [rif-sc-protocol](https://github.com/money-on-chain/rif-sc-protocol) repository compiled under `/artifacts/contracts/` folder and from node_modules `moc-core` dependency (main MOC Protocol).

-The version currently used, corresponds to Release <TODO>.
-Any update on the given target contracts, will required them to be re-compiled and imported.
+The version currently used, is compatible with Releases v1.0.X.
+Any relevant update on the given target contracts, will required them to be re-compiled and imported again.

 Files required from `/artifacts/contracts/`: